There are several types of treatment for non-Hodgkin lymphoma (NHL).

 Some people only have one type of treatment.
-Others need a combination of treatments.
+Other people need a combination of treatments.

-Doctors have made a lot of progress in treating NHL in recent years.
-More progress is being made all the time.
-The number of people that can be cured keeps going up.
-It’s even possible for people with advanced non Hodgkin lymphoma to be cured.
+There has been a lot of progress in treating NHL in recent years.
+Increasingly more people are being cured of their disease.
+It’s even possible for some people with advanced NHL to be cured.

 Your doctor puts you into one of four basic groups to work out the treatment you need.
-Your treatment group depends on the grade and stage or your lymphoma.
+Your treatment group depends on the grade and stage of your lymphoma.